 Recipe FAQs

-Yes! t's made from grapes being reduced and aged for several years.
-However, it's quite a bit more expensive, and most people can't really tell the difference in taste between it and the modern versions (I'm one of those people)
+Yes!
+It's made from grapes being reduced and aged for several years.
+However, it's quite a bit more expensive, and most people can't tell the difference in taste between it and the modern versions (I'm one of those people)

-Generally, the answer here is yes, mustard is vegan.
-The ingredients listed in most types of mustard is limited to mustard seeds, vinegar, salt, sometimes sugar, and other spices.
+Generally, the answer here is yes; mustard is vegan.
+The ingredients listed in most types of mustard are limited to mustard seeds, vinegar, salt, sometimes sugar, and other spices.
 A few exceptions are honey mustard, for obvious reasons, and sometimes Dijon mustard.

 Soaking cashews creates an incredibly creamy texture for recipes, but it also boosts nutrition!
 Soaking nuts (of any kind) helps remove phytic acid, allowing our bodies to get more nutrients from the nuts, and making them easier to digest